 A lone worker (LW) is someone who performs an activity in isolation from other workers.
 With no-one to assist them a risk assessment may be required.
 Lone working can now be supported by cloud-based monitoring systems and monitoring call centres.
 In the United Kingdom they are called Alarm Receiving Centres or ARCs , or Emergency Dispatch Centers or EDCs in the USA.

 What to consider in your lone working risk assessment

+A healthy and safe working environment for lone working can be different from organising the health and safety of others.
+They should not, though, be more at risk than other people.
 It will often be safe to work alone.
-However, the law requires employers to think about and deal with any health and safety risks before people are allowed to do so.
+However, employers must think about any health and safety risks before people are allowed to do so.

 Subscribe to our newsletter now and stay up-to-date with new products collections, the latest and exclusive offers.